Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Third Domain/Overlord.md

 If an Overlord goes outside their restraints, they are stripped of their power and memories and left as an empty shell.

+Overlords are monitored by the F.I.Z. and their movements are tracked accordingly.
 ## Location and Groups
 Overlords are a noteable feature of the [[Third Domain]], essentially acting as a mafia that offers protection and relative stability at the cost of receiving information.

 ## Noteable overlords
-- [[Azoren]] - The original overlord that controlled Ratronus' family; one of the oldest overlords and thereby innately familiar with the Concept's
+- [[Azoren]] - The original overlord that controlled Ratronus' family and one of the oldest overlordsm thereby innately familiar with the Concept's bounds.
+They live in close proximity to the concept of flow;
+- [[Elizabeth]] - Ratronus' former lover, who betrayed him and sacrificed their relationship, because she was chosen by the concept of flow to become an overlord - something that is not done lightly - But who has vowed to remain true to herself, to protect the concept of flow.
+She saw visions, essentially she was a seer;